Finding the right balance between costs and the carbon footprint

 The digital backbone for cost and value engineering

 The CVE team has been using Teamcenter product cost management to create product cost models for years.
-Teamcenter product cost management is part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Teamcenter product cost management is part of the Siemens Xcelerator business platform of software, hardware and services.

 Individual production steps are simulated with machines, material and personnel.
 These are multiplied by the cost rates contained in the database, such as for labor, machine records and material records, including both off-the-shelf and specific data gathered by CVE.
 This allows Siemens AG to determine what it will cost to manufacture a new product while it is still in the design phase.

 This is a core element of the CVE’s work.
 Based on these cost calculations and simulations, CVE experts work with engineers to identify improvements in product design, manufacturing and supply chain.
 By becoming familiar with their suppliers’ manufacturing processes and costs, they can improve their arguments in price negotiations.
 At the same time, they can work closely with their suppliers to optimize their processes and costs.